-Land gain continues where our large rivers are connected to the basins.
-While land loss is occurring in most of coastal Louisiana, the Atchafalaya River delta, Wax Lake Outlet, and areas near Fort St. Philip and West Bay along the lower Mississippi River provide evidence that coastal landscapes can be created in the face of rising sea levels and subsidence.
-For example, while the overall land area of the Atchafalaya Delta has fluctuated over the years, from 1932 to 2010, the basin gained about 17 net square miles.
-Additionally, wetland areas around the delta experience some of the lowest rates of loss along our coast.
-These locations are analogs for the power of nature and the natural processes CPRA seeks to restore through restoration efforts.
-The 2017 Coastal Master Plan includes diversion projects that aim to mimic these land building and maintaining processes.
+Under the Low Environmental Scenario, 1,207 square miles could be lost over 50 years.
+Under the Medium Scenario, 2,254 square miles could be lost.
+Under the High Scenario, 4,123 square miles could be lost.
+This predicted land loss is in addition to the nearly 1,900 square miles of land area lost between 1932 and 2010.
+While land loss is occurring in most of coastal Louisiana, the Atchafalaya River Delta, Wax Lake Outlet, and areas near Fort St. Philip and West Bay along the Lower Mississippi River provide evidence that coastal landscapes can be created in the face of rising sea levels and subsidence.
+These locations are examples of the power of nature and the natural processes CPRA seeks to restore through restoration efforts.
+The 2017 Coastal Master Plan includes sediment diversion projects that aim to replicate these land building processes.